Spring 2022 FAQs

 Click on Lab Schedule

-You can then see the Spring 2021 schedule and Zoom invitation link to the tutoring session that you wish to join.
+You can then see the Spring 2022 schedule and Zoom invitation link for the tutoring session that you wish to join.

 Remote classes are classes that will be taught live at the same time and day each week as if in a classroom.
 Students access the class by entering through the Canvas course site and then clicking on a posted link for a Zoom meeting.
 The instructor and students will be online together and meet in real time.
 Each instructor will have live meetings throughout the quarter and will run the class as if it were in a classroom.
 Students should schedule a remote class as if it were on campus and be mindful of potential schedule conflicts.

 Hybrid classes are Remote classes that also include some on-campus classroom meetings or labs, in accordance with public health guidelines.

 On-Campus and/or Remote classes, which are classes that will be available as both on-campus and/or remote for each class session.

 1. When will Web Registration be available on the FIDM Portal?

 Registration for current and returning students is only through the FIDM Portal.

 Hours are 6:00am until 9:00 pm unless otherwise noted:

 - Wednesday, March 2 - Professional Designation, Advanced Study, Bachelors, Masters (or any day below)